KristjanESPERANTO/Leaflet.markercluster/README.md

 ### Building, testing and linting scripts

-Install jake `npm install -g jake` then run `npm install`
+Install dependencies with `npm install`.

-- To check the code for errors and build Leaflet from source, run `jake`.
+- To check the code for errors and build Leaflet from source, run `npm run build`.
-- To run the tests, run `jake test`.
+- To run the tests, run `npm test`.

 ### Examples